hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

    - Services for managing content, suggestions, performance, and gap analysis
    - Integration of all content analysis services into SEOAnalysisIntegration

-4. Fixing critical application issues:
+7. Fixing critical application issues:
    - React hydration errors caused by browser extensions
    - Session fetch errors with "Unexpected end of JSON input"
    - Supabase client export problems
    - Middleware improvements for session handling
+   - Authentication user validation issues (✓ completed)
+   - Row-Level Security (RLS) policy bypass with admin client (✓ completed)
+   - AI response JSON parsing improvements (✓ completed)

-5. Enhancing the testing infrastructure for SEOMax, with a specific emphasis on end-to-end (E2E) testing using Playwright.
+8. Enhancing the testing infrastructure for SEOMax, with a specific emphasis on end-to-end (E2E) testing using Playwright.
 All the required E2E tests from phase 4 of the testing strategy have been successfully implemented.

-6. Rebuilding and improving the authentication system:
+9. Rebuilding and improving the authentication system:
    - Fixed NextAuth implementation for better integration with Next.js App Router
    - Implemented proper error handling for authentication flows
    - Enhanced the middleware for protected routes and redirects
    - Resolved authentication session issues for smoother user experience
    - Rebuilt the dashboard layout for optimal responsiveness and usability

-7. Implementing a fully functional dashboard/projects page:
-   - Created a grid-based project listing with project cards
-   - Implemented CRUD operations for projects using React Query and Zustand
-   - Added proper loading, error, and empty states for improved UX
-   - Integrated dialog components for project creation and editing
-   - Implemented confirmation flow for project deletion
-   - Added smooth animations using Framer Motion

-8. Creating an LLM management system for AI-powered features:
-   - Implemented an admin dashboard for managing LLM models
-   - Created an interface for testing models with custom prompts
-   - Built a usage tracking system for monitoring tokens and costs
-   - Set up a database structure for LLM models and usage statistics
-   - Added visualization of usage trends over time
-   - Created an API route for testing LLM models
+   - Enhanced user validation to prevent invalid user data in storage (✓ completed)
+   - Added robust user ID validation with additional type checks (✓ completed)
-   - Implemented model initialization for quicker setup
+   - Implemented graceful error handling for auth validation (✓ completed)

-9. Building and improving the SEO Audit feature:
-   - Implemented a comprehensive SEO Audit system with detailed reporting
-   - Created a centralized state management system using Zustand
-   - Built a PDF export feature for SEO audit reports using jsPDF and HTML2Canvas
-   - Designed professional PDF reports with branding, sections for scores, recommendations, and issues
-   - Added a dedicated PDF button component to trigger exports from multiple locations
-   - Integrated the PDF generation with the Zustand store for a consistent user experience

 10. **Technical SEO Analysis Feature**:
     - Created `TechnicalSEODisplay` component with detailed metrics and visualizations